A hypergraph bandwidth theorem: Proofs of the applications

 \begin{proof}[Proof of \cref{pro:5/9-framework}] For $\eps \gg 1/n$, let $\P$ be the family of $n$-vertex $3$-graphs in $\DegF{1}{5/9+\eps}$.
 Consider $G \in \cP$.
 We select a $2$-uniform component $C_v \subset L(v)$ with a maximum number of edges, for each vertex $v \in V(G)$.
 So in particular, the graphs $C_v$ satisfy the outcome of \cref{lem:cooley-mycroft}.
 Let $F_v = \{e \cup \{v\}\colon e \in C_v\} \subseteq G$ for all $v \in V(G)$, and let $C \subset G$ be the spanning subgraph whose edges are formed by the union of $F_v$ over all $v \in V(G)$.
 Finally, set $F(G) = C$.
 We claim that the family $F = \{ F(G) \colon G \in \P \}$ is a Hamilton framework for $\P$.
 To this end, we verify conditions \ref{itm:hf-connected}--\ref{itm:hf-intersecting}.

 We first show that $C$ is \tightly connected.
-Note that for a fixed $v \in V(G)$, the edges $F_v$ are in a \tight component of $G$, since $C_v$ by choice is connected.
+Note that for a fixed $v \in V(G)$, the edges $F_v$ are in a \tight component of $G$, since $C_v$ is connected by choice.
 Moreover, for another $u \in V(G)$, we can find a common edge $e \in C_v \cap C_v$ by \cref{lem:cooley-mycroft}(v).
 It follows that $F_u$ and $F_v$ are in the same \tight component.
 Hence $C$ is \tightly connected, and part~\ref{itm:hf-connected} holds.

 For the matching property, we can simply combine \cref{lem:matching-link-graph} with \cref{lem:cooley-mycroft}\ref{itm:cooleymycroft-fractional-matching} to find a perfect fractional matching in $C$.
 In other words, part~\ref{itm:hf-matching} holds.